ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 It looks like we were right again!

-## Working with Sets
+## Working With Sets

 Now let's say we want to build bigger and more complex sets.
 Specifically, let's say we want to add another element to our existing set, so we're looking for a function with two parameters.
 One of the parameters should be the element we wish to add, and the other parameter should be the set that we're adding to.
-For the return value, we would expect it to either return unit (if the function modifies the set in place), or it returns a new set representing the result of adding the new element.
-We're looking for signatures that look something like `elt -> t -> unit` or `t -> elt -> unit` (since we don't know what order the two parameters should appear in), or `elt -> t -> t` or `t -> elt -> t`.
+For the return value, we would expect it to either return unit (if the function modifies the set in place) or return a new set representing the result of adding the new element.
+We're looking for signatures that look something like `elt -> t -> unit` or `t -> elt -> unit` (since we don't know what order the two parameters should appear), or `elt -> t -> t` or `t -> elt -> t`.

 Skimming through the list, we see 2 functions with matching signatures:
 `add : elt -> t -> t` and `remove : elt -> t -> t`.
 Based on their names,
-`add` is probably the function we're looking for. `remove` probably removes an element from a set, and using our intuition again, it does seem like the type signature makes sense.
-To remove an element from a set, you need to tell it what set you want to perform the removal on and what element you want to remove.
+`add` is probably the function we're looking for. `remove` likely removes an element from a set, and using our intuition again, it does seem like the type signature makes sense.
+To remove an element from a set, tell it what set you want to perform the removal on and what element you want to remove.
 The return result will be the resulting set after the removal.

-Furthermore, because we see that these functions return `t` and not `unit`, we can infer that these functions do not modify the set in place, but instead return a new set.
+Furthermore, because we see that these functions return `t` and not `unit`, we can infer that these functions do not modify the set in place, but instead they return a new set.
 Again, we can test this theory:

 ```ocamltop
 let firstSet = SS.singleton "hello";;